Retief Waltman: Missionary work

 Waltman was considered a "potential superstar" but abruptly quit golf at the age of 25 after completing the 1964 Masters Tournament.
 Waltman stated, "I wanted a purpose for my life.
 I was devoting my whole life to a game.
 Being so involved in golf limited me.
 Man is his own biggest enemy."
 The golf commentator Henry Longhurst elaborated, "Gradually the sheer materialism of this form of life and the unceasing emphasis on money began to sicken him, as it must have done so many before him.
 The difference was that he did not threaten to give it up.
 He just gave it up."
 He became a Christian missionary.
 As of 2006, he was still a missionary.
 He survived three knife attacks during his work.

-Trivia
+Personal life

-Retief Goosen is named after Waltman.
+The future professional golfer Retief Goosen is named after Waltman.